g8d3/vim-config/README.md

-# vim config
+# Vim config

-vim config for spanish keyboard.
+Vim config for spanish keyboard.

+1. Copy .vimrc to home folder
+2. Install pathogen
+3. Pending, complete script to allow installation, or switch to Vundle.